banane-io/PDB/README.md

 If you want to help, here's what you can do to contribute to the project :

-* Download and install Ruby on Rails here : http://rubyonrails.org/download/
+* Download and install Java and Maven on your machine
 * Clone or fork the project.
-* Go to our Waffle project and assign yourself a task, or create one and work on it.
+* Go check the issue with the label help-wanted and start working.

+You can always go the gitter and ask question or give feedback if you want :).

 What We Need
 ===
-We currently need someone to tutor us in the best practices for Rails.
-We are both new to the framework and the language, so our code still isn't clean enough.
-We do not have good tests and we're still in the learning curve.

-We will need help with the layout and the aesthetics of the site.
-We're both programmers so our forte is not design.
+Currently in the project,there is a great need to help with the layout and the aesthetics of the site.
 Feel free to suggest some improvements design wise.

+There is a lot of small easy things to do.
+Come chat with the team if you have any idea.